na-na-hi/renget/archive/memory-guide.md

 >  The story so far: An urchin thief girl named Vin has been recruited by Kelsier, a "charismatic" man who seems to have powers that should be impossible.
 And he said she has them too.
 She reluctantly joins his crew of elite thieves in their insane plot to overthrow the Final Empire, an oppressive regime that has reigned for a thousand years.

-However, its useful did not stop there!
+However, its usefulness did not stop there!
 If you are someone like me who doesn't like to write a long opening prose, or constant steering in the beginning.
 It's possible—if not, more optimized—to just straight up tell the AI on what the story is about:

 > Summary: In a circle of awful men, there is an app called "Date Service" that is being passed around.
 The app lets users select anyone in the area and the app will take care of the rest—apparently, his family members are being selected left and right...
 Can Ken break the hypnosis and bring them back before their personalities are completely erased?